RedPointGlobal/redpoint-rpi/docs/loganalyzer-ops.md

 ```

 - **`4-svc blast`**: across all incidents this cluster participated in, the worst one touched 4 distinct services.
 This is the maximum blast radius.
 It is a "this cluster is part of a cascade" signal.
-- **`12 incidents`**: the count of distinct CorrelationIds this signature appeared in during this cycle.
+- **`12 incidents`**: the count of distinct CorrelationIds this error appeared in during this cycle.
 Standalone rows with no CorrelationId are also counted as one incident each.

 The badge is hidden when the cluster only ever appeared in single-service incidents.